tiberiuvicol/Q17-audiophile-amplifier/README.md

 <br>
 <br>
 Q: Any amplifier need input LPF, otherwise EMI will affect SNR.
 Q17 do not have one, therefore it is poorly designed.
 Why Q17 do not have input LPF?<br>
-A: <i>People like to generalise.
-The world is not black and white.<br>
+A: <i>Please do not generalise.
+The world is not black and white.The role of LPF is to block any unwanted frequencies to enter in amplifier. <br>
-An LPF must be designed such way that will not be affected by input impedance.
+A LPF must be designed such way that will not be affected by input impedance.
 This is not the case with a potentiometer.
-Does not matter how good this potentiometer is, his attenuation will affect LPF and therefore amplifier bandwidth at low level volume.<br>
+Does not matter how good this potentiometer is, his attenuation will affect LPF and therefore amplifier bandwidth.
+This is very audible at low level volume.<br>
-The classic way on how a potentiometer is implemented is that he offer constant input impedance and variable output impedance toward amplifier input.
+The classic way on how a potentiometer is implemented, is that he offer constant input impedance and variable output impedance toward amplifier input.
 The down side is that, even you go for a high input impedance, at low audio levels input LPF will reach audio band affecting amplifier bandwidth.
 This is translated in poor audio performance at low audio levels.<br>
 This issue was addressed in Maya volume controller that make use of an R-2R resistive network allowing constant output impedance with high input variable impedance.<br>
 Beside this, input cable parasitic capacitance together with high amplifier impedance is enough to form a HF-LPF.
 Output operational LPF at ~125KHz will clean any noise further.</i><br>
 <br>